DennisFaucher/grafana101/README.md

 ## Installation Options
 ### Raspberry Pi OS VM
 When I started my journey, I was looking for software that would run in a Raspberry Pi OS VM on top. of ESXi-ARM on a Raspberry Pi 4.
-All the feeds to InfluxDB became a bit much for the rPi4 IO bus and the VM would often
+All the feeds to InfluxDB became a bit much for the rPi4 IO bus and the VM would often lock up.
+If you would like to try this installation option, there is a great tutorial [here](https://pimylifeup.com/raspberry-pi-prometheus/).

 # Thank You